1. At least 18 years of age.

 12. Gastrointestinal disorder affecting absorption.

-13. Current or anticipated use of the following P gp inhibitors (amiodarone, carvedilol,
+anticipated use during the study of the following P gp inhibitors (amiodarone,

-ritonavir, saquinavir, telaprevir, tipranavir, verapamil, and valspodar), P gp
+ranolazine, ritonavir, saquinavir, telaprevir, tipranavir, verapamil, and valspodar).

 14. Any other acute or chronic medical or psychiatric condition (concurrent disease,